pulumi/docs/content/blog/move-resources-between-stacks/index.md

 <!--more-->

-While moving resources between projects is currently possible with some major surgery (our users came up with [automated solutions](https://github.com/pulumi/pulumi/issues/3389#issuecomment-679020482)), it's fairly error prone and difficult.
+When refactoring a Pulumi project from a [monolithic](https://www.pulumi.com/docs/using-pulumi/organizing-projects-stacks/#monolithic) structure to [micro stacks](https://www.pulumi.com/docs/using-pulumi/organizing-projects-stacks/#micro-stacks), you might need to move resources between different projects or stacks, without recreating them.
+While this has been possible with some major surgery (our users came up with [automated solutions](https://github.com/pulumi/pulumi/issues/3389#issuecomment-679020482)), it's fairly error prone and difficult.
 This makes refactoring Pulumi programs quite cumbersome, and having a simpler, integrated solution for this problem was a [much requested feature](https://github.com/pulumi/pulumi/issues/3389).

 The `pulumi state move` command works as follows: